NIFK14036U The Food Industry: Structure and Economics

 Weight: Written exam: 30 pct.
 Reports and presentation: 40 pct.
 Exercises: 30 pct.

-The grade is to be set as a weighted average of the results from the part-examinations, and the course is passed if the weighted grade is passed.
+The grade is to be set as a weighted average of the results from the three examinations, and the course is passed if the weighted grade is passed.

 - All aids allowed

 As the exam is an ITX-exam, the University will make computers available to students at the exam.
 Students are therefore not permitted to bring their own computers, tablets, calculators, or mobile phones.

 - 7-point grading scale

 - Censorship form

 - No external censorship

 Oral examination covering the entire curriculum.
 Weight 100%.
 Duration 45 - 60 minutes.
 No time for preparation.

 Criteria for exam assesment